michaeluno/admin-page-framework/readme.txt

 In addition, your tutorials and snippets for the framework can be listed in the manual.
 Let us know it [here](https://github.com/michaeluno/admin-page-framework/issues?direction=desc&labels=Documentation&page=1&sort=created&state=open).

 == Roadmap ==
-* Add the ability to set text in the screen help section.
+* Add the dynamic fluctuability to the form input elements.

 == Done ==
+* <s>Add the ability to set text in the contextual help section.</s>
-* <s>Add: the date picker form field type.</s> Implemented in 2.0.0.
+* <s>Add the date picker form field type.</s> Implemented in 2.0.0.
-* <s>Add: the color picker form field type.</s> Implemented in 2.0.0.
+* <s>Add the color picker form field type.</s> Implemented in 2.0.0.
-* <s>Add: the ability to remove registered form elements.</s> Implemented in 2.0.0.
+* <s>Add the ability to remove registered form elements.</s> Implemented in 2.0.0.
-* <s>Add: a custom input filed for category select checkboxes</s>.
+* <s>Add a custom input filed for category select checkboxes</s>.
 Implemented in 1.0.4.
-* <s>Add: the ability to specify a redirect page after the form data is successfully updated.</s> Implemented in 1.0.3.2.
+* <s>Add the ability to specify a redirect page after the form data is successfully updated.</s> Implemented in 1.0.3.2.

 == Changelog ==

+= 2.1.0 =
+* Changed: ( ***Breaking Change*** ) the *AdminPageFramework_PostType* class properties and *AdminPageFramework_MetaBox* to be encapsulated into a class object each.
+* Added: the *strHelp* field key that adds a contextual help tab on the upper part of the admin page.
+* Fixed: the required WordPress version to 3.3 as some of the functionalities were relying on the screen object that has been implemented since WordPress 3.3.

 = 2.0.2 - 09/07/2013 =
 * Fixed: a bug in the demo plugin that custom taxonomies were not added.